-Before implementing GroupWise 8 with Novell Cluster Services on Linux, make sure you have a solid understanding of Novell Cluster Services by reviewing the OES Linux Clustering documentation.
+Before implementing GroupWise 2012 with Novell Cluster Services on Linux, make sure you have a solid understanding of Novell Cluster Services by reviewing the OES Linux Clustering documentation for your version of OES Linux.
 When you review this information, you discover that clustering employs very specialized terminology.
 The following brief glossary provides basic definitions of clustering terms and relates them to your GroupWise system:

 cluster: A grouping of from two to 32 servers configured using Novell Cluster Services so that data storage locations and applications can transfer from one server to another without interrupting their availability to users.